f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab8.rst

   flag is an excellent option.

-- ``httpOnly`` represents a single (no value) flag that tells the browser client to only transmit this cookie back to non-scipted user agents.
+- ``httpOnly`` represents a single (no value) flag that tells the browser client to only transmit this cookie back to non-scripted user agents.
 In other words, if a JavaScript agent makes a request inside the browser, the cookie will not be sent with this request.
 Many XSS and CSRF exploits rely on the ability to grab session cookies with rogue